sTorba24/Etyw-project/README.md

 # Setting for personal use

-In folder `config` find file `default.json` and change `mongoUri` field to have access to your MongoDB
+In folder `config` find a file `default.json` and change `mongoUri` field to have an access to your MongoDB

 # Project in still in development(be free to give feedback about bugs)